yonamelia/dssg.github.io/_posts/2013-11-06-call-for-project-partners.md

 -	**Post-Fellowship Usage**: Partners should identify a path for using the fellows’ work and/or developing it further.

 In some cases, it may be possible to start collaborative work on a problem before the fellowship begins, and/or to continue work after the summer.
 Therefore, if you have a proposal for a longer-term project that may not fit in a three-month program, feel free to discuss it in your proposal.

+If you have multiple projects in mind, please propose all of them and we will contact you to figure out which one(s) will be a good fit.

 **Deadlines:**